Religious Education Intent:

 • to reflect on their learning.

 The 2018 syllabus recommends that all key stages use ‘Enquiry’ methods when planning and delivering units of work.
-When planning units of work, a range of approaches to learning that match different types of enquiry are used, for example:

 • use experiential and creative activities where pupils can develop their insight into the ‘experience’ of religion